 Size of mispronunciation

-To assess whether the size of the mispornunciation tested, as measured by the number of features changed, modulates mispronunciation sensitivity, we calculated the meta-analytic effect for object identification in response to words that were pronounced correctly and mispronounced using 1-, 2-, and 3-feature changes.
+To assess whether the size of the mispronunciation tested, as measured by the number of features changed, modulates mispronunciation sensitivity, we calculated the meta-analytic effect for object identification in response to words that were pronounced correctly and mispronounced using 1-, 2-, and 3-feature changes.
 We did not include data for which the number of features changed in a mispronunciation was not specified or the number of features changed was not consistent (e.g., one mispronunciation included a 2-feature change whereas another only a 1-feature change).
 This analysis was therefore based on a subset of the overall dataset, with 90 records for correct pronunciations, 99 for 1-feature mispronunciations, 16 for 2-feature mispronunciations, and 6 for 3-feature mispronunciations.
 Each feature change (from 0 to 3; 0 representing correct pronunciations) was considered to have an equal impact on mispronunciation sensitivity, following the argument of graded sensitivity (Mani & Plunkett, 2011; White & Morgan, 2008), and this modertor was coded as a continuous variable.

 Figure 5: Effect sizes for correct pronunciations, 1-, 2-, and 3-feature mispronunciations.